 The different causes for hair loss in women are:

 - Heredity: Hair starts thinning in the crown area.
-This is a type of female pattern hair loss and is known as androgenetic alopecia.
+This is a type of female pattern hair loss and is known as androgenetic alopecia(also known as male or female pattern baldness).
 It accelerates during menopause with the loss of estrogen.

 - Certain Hair Styles: Hairstyles that strain the roots, like a ponytail or braids, can cause a form of hair loss called traction alopecia.
 Damage to the hair follicles can make the hair loss permanent.